exdysa/Singularity/README.md

 > [!TIP]
 >
-> ##### For best results, we recommend using SabreUI with 3D graphics cards.
+> ##### For best results, we recommend using Shadowbox with 3D graphics cards.
 Please ensure you have the current driver installed for your card.
 [NVIDIA.](https://www.nvidia.com/Download/index.aspx) [AMD.](https://www.amd.com/en/support/download/drivers.html)
 ##
 > <a name="windows">